alextanhongpin/advent-of-code-2018/day24/README.md

 # day 24

-The js solution works, while the rust fails.
+~The js solution works, while the rust fails.~ Fixed.